tuhao-arstia/Vitis_Project/Connect_RTL_kernel_and_C_Kernel/RTL_Kernel_Creation/kernel_packaging.md

 You can simply source `ip_package.tcl` in the Vivado Tcl Console.

 - **Identification** : No modifications.
 You can ignore this part.

+    - **Name** Option is your kernel file name, you should call the kernel using this name.

     ```
     [Tcl Console]
     set_property vendor fpga_demo [ipx::current_core]